MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-powerpoint.md

 ![Select Export from the menu bar](media/end-user-powerpoint/power-bi-export.png)

 A pop-up appears where you have the option to select **Current values** or **Default values**. **Current values** exports the report in the current state, which includes the active changes you made to slicer and filter values.
 Most users select this option.
+If you've scrolled, **Current values** does not include the scroll state of the visual, but instead exports the top portion of the data.
 Alternatively, selecting **Default values** exports the report in the original state, as the *designer* shared it, and doesn't reflect any changes you made to the original state.

-> [!NOTE]
-> **Current values** does not include the scroll state of visuals.
+**Current values** does not include the scroll state of visuals.

 ![Select what to Export](media/end-user-powerpoint/power-bi-current-values.png)